Back

 Introduction

-BNB Chain is one of the most burst-heavy EVM networks in production and places exceptional demands on BNB RPC infrastructure.
+BNB Chain is one of the most burst-heavy EVM networks in production, placing exceptional demands on BNB RPC infrastructure.

 Traffic patterns are highly volatile and often unpredictable, driven by: